-- Our attachment styles greatly affect our comfort level with, and the way that we approach touch and sex.
+- Our attachment styles greatly affect our comfort level and the way that we approach touch and sex.

-There Are Three Attachment Styles:
+The Three Attachment Styles:

-These attachment styles play out not only in our verbal communication with one another, and our non-physical ways of establishing and maintaining relationships, but also in the amounts, forms and frequency of physical intimacy we engage in.
+These attachment styles play out not only in our verbal communication with one another, and our non-physical ways of establishing and maintaining relationships, but also in the amounts, forms, and frequency of physical intimacy we engage in.

 Want to know your style?
-Take our Attachment style Quiz

-He or she is able to express his or her needs verbally and non-verbally and naturally watches for, reads and responds to his or her partner’s intimacy needs.
+He or she is able to express his or her needs verbally and non-verbally and naturally watches for, reads, and responds to his or her partner’s intimacy needs.

-He craves the same thing we all do, non-verbal affirmation that he is valued, attractive, safe, but fears immediate or eventual rejection that would tell him he is none of those things.
+He craves the same thing we all do, a non-verbal affirmation that he is valued, attractive, safe, but fears immediate or eventual rejection that would tell him he is none of those things.
 He may have trouble reading his partner’s needs for or reactions to physical intimacy and fluctuate between affectionate and aloof.

-Logically it doesn't make sense to “run away” from hugs, kisses and sex with her partner, so she sabotages the intimacy with passive aggressive behaviors.
+Logically it doesn't make sense to “run away” from hugs, kisses, and sex with her partner, so she sabotages the intimacy with passive-aggressive behaviors.
 She may pick fights to avoid intimate moments or create situations that make intimacy impossible (eg. headaches, late nights at work, saying “PDAs are disgusting, people should keep that private” etc.).

 We want it and all that it entails, comfort, affirmation, physical enjoyment, a closer emotional bond - the meeting of our human needs, but our attachment styles guide us in our “decisions” whether or not to risk our emotional safety in order to meet our emotional needs through intimacy and sex.

 Please, join the discussion on this topic by adding comments or questions to the conversation.
-Your opinions are very much needed!